Integrate with Third-Party Monitoring Services¶

 If your firewall configuration requires it, allow access from Atlas IP addresses so that Atlas can communicate with your webhook.

-Sets an API key and Routing key for alert notifications sent to a VictorOps account.
-This will be used as the default VictorOps settings when configuring alerts.
+Sets an API key and Routing key for alert notifications sent to a Splunk On-Call (formerly VictorOps) account.
+Atlas uses this information as the default settings when configuring alerts.

 Sets an API key for alert notifications sent to an OpsGenie account.
 This will be used as the default OpsGenie API key when configuring alerts.